marcoradocchia/bombuscv-rs/README.md

 [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/)[^1]
 and a
-[Raspberry Pi HQ Camera](https://www.raspberrypi.com/products/raspberry-pi-high-quality-camera/)[^2] pointed at the entrance of a _Bombus Terrestris_ nest, in order to record clips of the entry/exit events, based on motion.
-This considerably reduced the storage space required for the recordings and completely removed the need of post processing work, since it was only recording clips in which individuals apppeared in the video frame.
+[Raspberry Pi HQ Camera](https://www.raspberrypi.com/products/raspberry-pi-high-quality-camera/)[^2] pointed at the entrance of a _Bombus terrestris_ nest, in order to record clips of the entry/exit events, based on motion.
+This considerably reduced the storage space required for the recordings and completely removed the need of post processing work, since it was only recording clips in which individuals appeared in the video frame.

 `bombuscv-rs` offers realtime motion detection & video recording[^3] using camera input and can be directly used on fieldwork.
 However, using the `video`